 Types of loan modifications

-Charles Gallagher, an attorney and partner at St. Petersburg, Florida-based Gallagher & Associates Law Firm, P.A. — which represented several clients in foreclosure who sued Caliber Home Loans — says there are two kinds of loan modifications typically offered by loan servicers/lenders.
+There are two kinds of loan modifications typically offered, according to Charles Gallagher, an attorney and partner at St. Petersburg, Florida-based Gallagher & Associates Law Firm, P.A., which represented several clients in foreclosure who recently sued Caliber Home Loans over its loan modification practices.

-“One is a streamline modification where the borrower does not provide financials to underwrite and the servicer or lender provides a modification with monthly payment terms,” says Gallagher.
-“The second is a more standard modification that requires some underwriting on the part of the lender or servicer to test for repayment viability; this requires you to provide proof of income and related financial documents.”
+- Standard modification, which “requires some underwriting on the part of the lender or servicer to test for repayment viability; this requires you to provide proof of income and related financial documents,” Gallagher says.

-Usually, these lender-approved modifications are temporary and intended to help a borrower get through a short-term financial challenge, Sharga notes.
-The modification type, term and details can vary from servicer to servicer and may fall under guidelines established by Freddie Mac, Fannie Mae, the FHA or VA for government-backed loans or by contractual terms for private lender-owned loans or loans in mortgage-backed securities.
-Each state may also have particular requirements for loan modifications.
+With loan modifications, the modification type, term and details can vary from servicer to servicer and might fall under guidelines established by the Federal Housing Finance Agency (FHFA); the FHA or VA for government-backed loans; or by contractual terms for private lender-owned loans or loans in mortgage-backed securities.
+Each state could also have particular requirements for loan modifications.

-By contrast, a forbearance permits you to skip monthly payments completely for a predetermined period agreed to by the lender; these deferred payments may be due in one lump sum after the forbearance period, or rolled into your remaining loan balance.
+By contrast, a forbearance permits you to skip monthly payments completely for a predetermined period agreed to by the lender.
+These deferred payments might be due in one lump sum after the forbearance period, or rolled into your remaining loan balance.

 What to look for in a loan modification

-If you seek a modification, the terms are up to you and the lender.
-Avoid short-term solutions that will just leave you with a larger hole to climb out of.
+If you’re considering asking for a modification instead, the terms will be up to you and the lender.
+Avoid short-term solutions that’ll just leave you with a larger hole to climb out of.

-“Any loan modification that bests the terms of your original loan and keeps you in your home is generally a win,” says Gallagher.
-“If the modification discounts the existing interest rate, lowers the monthly payment, waives missed payments and late fees, or discharges principal, that’s favorable to the borrower.”
+“Any loan modification that bests the terms of your original loan and keeps you in your home is generally a win,” Gallagher says.
+“If the modification discounts the existing interest rate, lowers the monthly payment, waives missed payments and late fees or discharges principal, that’s favorable to the borrower.”

 Avoid any modifications that are interest-only and adjust to a higher rate, add unnecessary costs to your loan in the form of penalties, fees or processing charges, or result in a large balloon payment due after a certain period, Sharga recommends.